 Recycled plastic packaging

-Cambrian Packaging’s approach to developing a circular economy
+Our approach to developing a circular economy

 More and more brands are waking up to the importance of choosing PCR (Post-Consumer Recycled) plastic made from at least 25% recycled material.
-To respond to the demand, 95% of our Ecycle™ material is recycled with the remainder being process chemicals necessary for production.
+To respond to the demand, 95% of our Ecycle™ material is recycled with the remainder being process chemicals necessary for satisfactory production.

-Bioplastic is not the solution
+Bioplastic and 'bio-degradable' plastic is not the answer!

 What can consumers do to help?